arvindks1793/Book-Store-Angular/README.md

  Test Class : BookStorTest.java

-   Databse : I have used the inmemory H2 Databse provided by Spring boot.
+   Database : I have used the inmemory H2 Databse provided by Spring boot.
 As advised I have included all the fileds given in the requirement.
 Book id is the primary key  in the table.
 I have used Spring Data JPA to constrct the Databse abd tables.

    Database Colunmns: